 Want to save this recipe?

-3. Spoon 1 cup of marinara evenly over potato slices, spreading the sauce evenly to cover potatoes completely.
+- Add marinara.
+Spoon marinara evenly over potato slices and cover potatoes completely.

-7. Over the spinach, add a second layer of potato slices, overlapping slightly.
+- Add remaining layers.
+Add a second layer of potato slices.
 Continue with the salt, marinara, ricotta, shredded cheese and spinach.

-8. Add a final layer of potato slices, overlapping slightly.
+- Finish assembly.
+Add a final layer of potato slices.
 Continue with the remaining salt and marinara, but this time add spinach before the ricotta, then top with shredded cheese.

-9. Cover with foil and bake at 425ºF for 30 minutes.
+- Bake.
+Cover with foil and bake for 30 minutes.
 Remove foil and bake an additional 15 minutes until cheese is browned and bubbly.

 Recipe tips and FAQs